efox2/NFL-Team-Construction/README.md

 # Optimizing NFL Roster Construction using Genetic Algorithm

-This repository contains the R codebase for the EAS 509 Statistics project, Spring'22, at SUNY University at Buffalo
+This repository contains the R codebase for the EAS 509 Statistical Learning project, Spring'22, at SUNY University at Buffalo